vcapella/react-portfolio/README.md

 # React Portfolio Project

-## PROJECT DESCRIPTION
+### PROJECT DESCRIPTION

-This project consisted an update on my portfolio page.
+This project consisted in updating my portfolio page.

-In this page I will work with React JS tools to build my new portfolio page.
+In this page I worked with React JS tools.

 ## Acceptance Criteria